Villane8/my-git-space/readme.md

 ## This my git stuff ##
-I am  learning git and i pretty much hate it by now
+I am  learning git and i pretty much love it by now